 However, most men do not fall into this category and while their testosterone levels aren’t what they were in their teens and twenties, that does not mean there is a problem.
 It is unclear what, if any, benefits there are for healthy men to undergo testosterone therapy.
 In addition, there may be side effects to such treatment, so it is definitely something to discuss with your doctor.

-“The thought of getting a shot of testosterone and instantly feeling younger and more energetic is appealing, no doubt about it,” says Dr. Errol Bryce, a primary care and Internal Medicine physician.
-“But the reality is that if you’re feeling tired or unmotivated, there are a whole lot of things that are more likely to be the culprit than your testosterone level – it could be a thyroid issue, diabetes, stress, lack of sleep or simply not getting enough exercise.”
+“The reality is that if you’re feeling tired or unmotivated, there are a whole lot of things that are more likely to be the culprit than your testosterone level,” says Dr. Mark Hammonds, a primary care physician.
+“It could be a thyroid issue, diabetes, stress, lack of sleep or simply not getting enough exercise.”

 The Healthy Man